stratdev3/SimpleW/documentation/simplew/docs/addons/swagger.md

   - Complex request/response schemas are not generated automatically (by design)

 The goal is **accurate route documentation**, not full schema generation.

-## Design philosophy

-- No magic
-- No annotations
-- No ASP.NET dependency
-- No impact on request handling
-- Best-effort reflection, never required configuration

-If the helper cannot infer something reliably, it simply omits it instead of guessing.

-## What this module is NOT

-This package intentionally does **not** :
-- generate full DTO schemas
-- replace a full OpenAPI authoring tool
-- validate requests or responses
-- enforce API contracts
-- require Swagger attributes everywhere

-It documents **what SimpleW actually routes**, nothing more.